internetarchive/fatcat/guide/src/implementation.md

 and all edit history, removing only authentication credentials) and "flattened" form (with only the most recent version of each entity).

-A goal is to be linked-data/RDF/JSON-LD/semantic-web "compatible", but not necessarily "first".
-It should be possible to export the database in a relatively clean RDF form, and to fetch data in a variety of formats, but internally fatcat will not be backed by a triple-store, and will not be bound to a rigid third-party ontology or schema.
+One design goal is to be linked-data/RDF/JSON-LD/semantic-web "compatible", but not necessarily "first".
+It should be possible to export the database in a relatively clean RDF form, and to fetch data in a variety of formats, but internally Fatcat is not backed by a triple-store, and is not tied to any specific third-party ontology or schema.

-Microservice daemons should be able to proxy between the primary API and standard protocols like ResourceSync and OAI-PMH, and third party bots could ingest or synchronize the database in those formats.
+Microservice daemons should be able to proxy between the primary API and standard protocols like ResourceSync and OAI-PMH, and third party bots can ingest or synchronize the database in those formats.

 ### Fatcat Identifiers